Yelp/detect-secrets/docs/audit.md

 If a report is run without any `fail-on` arguments (`detect-secrets audit --report .secrets.baseline`), it will execute all the fail checks by default, but always emit a zero exit code even if checks fail.

-In CI / CD, it is recommended to provide all `fail-on` args: `detect-secrets audit --report --fail-on-unaudited fail-on-live --fail-on-audited-real .secrets.baseline`.
+In CI / CD, it is recommended to provide all `fail-on` args: `detect-secrets audit --report --fail-on-on-unaudited fail-on-live --fail-on-on-audited-real .secrets.baseline`.

 ### Output